 As to the ground roasted rice, well, I don’t particularly feel like grinding rice with a mortar and pestle.
 I have a supply of rice flour in the pantry.
 I toasted half a quarter of a cup in the skillet, mixed it with stock and it did the trick — color, thickness, flavor.
 I’ve been using this little trick for a long time now.

 When I cook kare-kare, I boil the vegetables separately in the stock in which the meat has cooked.
 The cooked vegetables are arranged in the serving bowl with the meat and the peanut sauce is poured in.
 I prefer this method because I have better control over the texture of the vegetables and it’s a good way to prevent overcooking them.
 The following recipe, an updated version of an old one published in 2007, uses that method.

 If you’ve never cooked kare-kare before but would like to for the coming holidays, it might be a good idea to practice well ahead of time.

-- about 1.25 kg. of ox tail, tripe, leg or face (or a combination of two or more of these)
+- 1.25 kilograms ox tail, tripe, leg or face (or a combination of two or more of these)